tritiumtech/APS/README.md

 based on an assumption: given the sequence of jobs in a work group, it is easy to calculate the optimal time arrangements by shifting the jobs along the timeline.
 Therefore, the cost of a specific arrangement is actually the minimal cost calculated from a sequence of jobs in a workgroup.

+# System Workflow
+The workflow is implemented in the IMS class.
+Each epoch comprises three steps:
+- populate() This step generates an initial population of chromosomes (Arrangment instances).
+The cost of each arrangement is calculated after each instance gets generated.
+- proliferate() This step does crossovers and mutations based on the initial population
+  - fitness scores.
+The fitness scores are calculated based on the initial scores, after linear formation into positive numbers
+  - rollthewheel().
+Chromosomes participate in crossover or mutations based on their fitness.
+Higher fitness means higher chance of being selected
+- eliminate() This step removes unfit instances and keeps only the best ones.